 My husband and I were busy remodeling our kitchen and needed to consider the various options to replace the old Formica counters.
 We love a good project, so it didn’t hurt that we could do some of the work ourselves.
 The possible materials we were considering included granite tile (larger tiles that would also match our floor) and butcher block.

-However soon enough, we came to think of stainless steel and figured it would be pretty awesome to have that for counters.
+However, soon enough, we came to think of stainless steel and figured it would be pretty awesome to have that for counters.
 Home Depot quoted us $150/square foot which would have ended up costing about $3000 for our tiny 20 square feet counter.
 While not a fortune, it was certainly more than we wanted to spend on counters.

 However after a little shopping around we contacted our local sheet metal shop and we received much better news.
 If we did the installation and measurements ourselves then the sheet metal shop would charge us $400 (about $20/square foot) for the material and fitting.

 We loved this idea and got to work.
 OK, so how did we do this?
 Well, first of all we had to make a plywood model of our counter.
 We removed the sink and cut the plywood to fit our counter.
 We also cut a hole out for the sink and then brought it to the shop.

+At the shop they bent and cut a 20 gauge piece of stainless steel and made it fit the plywood perfectly.
+Next we got all the pieces home and started assembling.
 First we put some liquid nails right on our old laminate counters and then fit the plywood on top.
 To make sure it was properly secure, we also put in a few screws for good measure.
 Next, we put some more liquid nails on top of the plywood and carefully fitted the stainless steel piece on top.